 NOTE: We cut our curves in two steps to insure a clean line.
 Because of the higher loft of the polyester Batting, you’re guaranteed a smoother cut doing fewer layers at a time.

 - Pin along the curve.

-- Thread the machine with thread to match the fabric in the top and bobbin.
+- Thread the machine with Thread to match the fabric in the top and Bobbin.
 If possible, attach a Walking foot or engage your machine’s built-in fabric feeding system.
-Our Janome Convertible Even Feed Foot Set comes with a dandy adjustable quilting guide to keep seams super straight.
+Our Janome Convertible Even Feed Foot Set comes with a handy adjustable quilting guide to keep seams super straight.

 NOTE: Not all outdoor fabrics like the heat of an iron.
 Test a small spot on your fabric to insure it won’t melt or use a pressing cloth.

 - Press in the raw edges of the opening so they are flush with sewn Seam and pin the opening closed.

 - Mark for three horizontal quilting lines to secure the three layers.
 The top line is 2″ down from top finished edge.
 The middle line is 6″ down from the top finished edge and the bottom line is 12″ down from the top finished edge.